The Curry Capital of Britain

 three areas :

-input from each Council or representative in their submission
+(b) The input from each Council or representative

-marks).
-If submissions are late or missing an
+(20% marks).
+If submissions are late or missing, an independent

-independent review will be substituted with a one third reduction in
+review will be substituted with a 5% reduction in sector possible

-of Health & Cleanliness of curry restairant within each
+(c) Standard of Health & Cleanliness of curry

-participant based on 'Scores on the Doors' or EHO input.(10%
+restaurant within each participant based on 'Scores on the Doors' or

 (d) The support of team members and/or Council of